Our school vision ‘Curious Minds, Open Hearts & Joy of Learning’ is at the heart of all we do.

-At Homefield children study mathematics daily following a slightly adapted version of the White Rose Maths Scheme of Learning.
-White Rose Maths is a blocked scheme which allows for depth and breadth of learning within each strand of mathematics.
+- At Homefield, children study mathematics daily following the White Rose Maths Scheme of Learning a adapted to the needs of the children.
+White Rose Maths is a blocked scheme, which allows for depth and breadth of learning within each strand of mathematics.

 Mathematics teaching for mastery assumes everyone can learn and enjoy mathematics.

 Mathematical learning behaviours are developed such that pupils focus and engage fully as learners who reason and seek to make connections.

 How are these 5 Big Ideas reflected in day-to-day maths teaching?

 The teaching sequence is designed to enable a coherent learning progression through the curriculum, providing access for all pupils to develop a deep and connected understanding of mathematics that they can apply in a range of contexts.